briannaburton/MIRA-Final-Project/README.md

 3. Add index & 300 to the original points .txt and add "_elastix" to the end of the modified file
 4. Use ./src/Final_Project_Registration.ipynb to write script for Elastix and Transformix
 5. Run Elastix script on command line
-6. Use ./src/Final_Project_Registration.ipynb to convert outputpoints.txt to a nparray and save in the original image folder in ./data with the extension "_trasformed"
+6. Use ./src/Final_Project_Registration.ipynb to convert outputpoints.txt to a nparray and save in the original image folder in ./data with the extension "_transformed"